lmw95/MS2-thesunriseproject/README.md

 I narrowed down the scope to the final interactive features which would be included alongside the HTML/CSS features:

 *INTERACTIVE GUIDE*
-* Clickable activity buttons
+* Clickable activity buttons which drops makers on the map
-* Reset button
-* 'Show all' locations button
-* Blur effect on unselected activities
+* Zoomable Google Maps
+* Map locations to display image, name and link to 'top 5' picks from the activities

 *LOCATION PAGE*
-* Google Map with markers for top 5 attractions
-* Key using Google Map markers with attraction info (accordian)

-*VISITOR CENTER*
-* Toggleable tabs for each sub-section (company info, history and events)
+* In the end, this ended up being a toggleable static section using [Bulma tiles](https://bulma.io/documentation/layout/tiles/) to create an inviting layout for the user, and each tile is hoverable so the background colour changes

+*OWNER INFORMATION*
+* Due to time constraints, this page is also a simple static, toggleable section detailing the owners aim with the website

 *CONTACT MODAL*
 * Submissable enquiry to owner
 * Clickable submit button

 ### Limitations
 I realised that I would need to keep the scope quite tight due to time constraints and my JavaScript / jQuery abilities, but this helps to keep the website to the the most important components that users will require.
 I also only have one previous experience building a website, so there may be limitations in terms of user experience and desgin combined with interactive elements.
+There were also considerable time constraints which meant  alot of elements and ideas were either dropped or rearranged into a new feature.

 ## iv.
 Structure
 ### Architecture